ucscXena/ux-resource-for-ucsc-genomics-institute/best-practices/basic-accessibility.md

   * [Coolors](https://coolors.co/)
   * [Paletton](https://paletton.com/)

 Most of this page is about making websites accessible.
 While command-line tools are generally accessible \(plain text and don't depend heavily on colors\), there are some things to avoid that are detailed in [this Stackoverflow thread](https://stackoverflow.com/questions/59945753/what-are-the-accessibility-a11y-guidelines-for-command-line-applications).
+In short, avoid only encoding important information via color and avoid ASCII art as it can interfere with screen readers.